Diptonil/raging-coffee/src/main/java/com/ragingcoffee/javautil/logging/README.md

     - Use a `Handler`.
 This is recommended mostly for localised use in which alteration of global logging configuration is acceptable.

+## Analyzing Log Messages

+- We can change the format in which the logs come out with the use of Formatters.
+- By default, we can see the following fields with the use of the `SimpleFormatter`:
+    - Date and time
+    - Source
+    - Method
+    - Log level
+    - Message

 ## Handlers

 We use Handlers explicitly in our programs when we want to override the global specifications (if any) to set up customised log rules for a particular source file (which may be helpful in case a particular file has a penchant for erring or has been written with uncertainties). here are some Handlers: